jupyterhub/grafana-dashboards/README.md

 own dashboards - there isn't an easy way to standardize them across many clusters run by many entities.

-### The dashboards directory
 This project provides some standard [Grafana Dashboards as Code](https://grafana.com/blog/2020/02/26/how-to-configure-grafana-as-code/) to help with this.
 It uses [jsonnet](https://jsonnet.org/) and [grafonnet](https://github.com/grafana/grafonnet-lib) to generate dashboards completely via code.
 This can then be deployed on any Grafana instance!

-If your Grafana deployment supports more than one datasource, then the dashboards in [`dashboards/global-dashboards` directory](https://github.com/jupyterhub/grafana-dashboards/tree/main/dashboards/global-dashboards) will also be deployed.
-The dashboards in this directory will be provided with the list of available dashboards in your Grafana and will build dashboards across all of them.

 ## Pre-requisites